 Wild Child and Other Stories contains stories about teens dealing with issues that they grapple with.
 Paro Anand’s earlier book School Days which I thoroughly enjoyed was about tween’s issues but this one is so much darker because of the themes it deals with.
 Teens are unruly, difficult and moody but always in the need of love, both tough and tender.

 This is an award winning book but why does it have such a bad cover?
 I mean come on, YA audience is used to being treated better all around the world.
+So glad it has now been re-released by Penguin India as Like Smoke which has 20 stories.

 The title story Wild Child deals with a girl who is always bunking school (I had read an excerpt and decided to buy the book), vanishing somewhere where no one can find her.
 Intent only on punishing her, the elders make no enquiry or try to find out what is the matter with her.
 The answer when it comes, sheds light on her behaviour.
 People who deal with children need to be more aware and open, not to mention perceptive, to catch what is really the matter.